Franklin Humanities Institute

 The Franklin Humanities Institute (FHI) is an interdisciplinary humanities center at Duke University dedicated to supporting humanities, arts, and social science research and teaching.
-The institute's mission is to encourage humanistic inquiry throughout Duke campus and to raise public awareness of the humanities.
 Named after the prominent African American historian and civil rights activist John Hope Franklin, who retired from Duke in 1985 as the James B. Duke professor of history, the institute has also made a commitment to promote scholarship that enhances social equity, especially through research on race and ethnicity.

 The Franklin Humanities Institute is part of a consortium of interdisciplinary research centers and institutes at Duke University.
 It was formerly located at the John Hope Franklin Center for Interdisciplinary and International Studies at Duke, and is now located in the historic Smith Warehouse on Duke's East Campus.